Kenneth Angell: Retirement and legacy

 Angell received Bishop Salvatore Matano as his coadjutor bishop in April 2005.
 On reaching the mandatory retirement age of 75, Angell submitted his letter of resignation to Pope Benedict XVI in August 2005.
 The pope accepted his resignation on November 9, 2005.
 Kenneth Angell died in Winooski, Vermont, on October 4, 2016, from a stroke.

 Viewpoints

 Iraq invasion

-In response to the United States invasion of Iraq in March 2003, Angell said, "Our hopes of avoiding war were quashed today, but our prayers for peace will not end until this war does....
+In response to the American invasion of Iraq in March 2003, Angell said, "Our hopes of avoiding war were quashed today, but our prayers for peace will not end until this war does....
 We pray for the safety and deliverance of the innocent citizens in Iraq, that they be protected from harm and freed from oppression.
 We pray their terror will be of short duration and that their rewards will be a new country based on freedom and democratic principles, supported by a united international community."